 Email may eventually be surpassed by texting and various social networks for our methods of communication, but for now – it is here to stay.
-And while I never fully achieve that glorious “inbox zero,” I do agree with the principals behind it.
+And while I never fully achieve that glorious “inbox zero,” I do agree with the principles behind it.
 I have given several classes on this subject, and while very few people have a true handle on their email, much of the problem is not making email a priority.
 Email is NOT a storage mechanism.
 It is a clearinghouse for information.
 Get as much out of your inbox as possible and it won’t seem so overwhelming.

 1. Do NOT check your email every time one comes in.

 It is often a suggested tactic to set aside ONE time a day for email.
 While that may work for some people (more power to you!), I can’t do it.
 I definitely have turned off sounds so that I don’t jump in every time email pings me.
 I quit my email when I don’t need it, and sweep through a few times a day when I can concentrate on it.
 I also take a good hour once a week, usually Monday or Friday to really clean out the stuff that has collected that I don’t need.